pygame/pygame/docs/reST/ref/cdrom.rst

 | :sl:`pygame module for audio cdrom control`

 The cdrom module manages the ``CD`` and ``DVD`` drives on a computer.
-It can also control the playback of audio cd's.
+It can also control the playback of audio CDs.
 This module needs to be initialized before it can do anything.
 Each ``CD`` object you create represents a cdrom drive and must also be initialized individually before it can do most things.